Neloreck/redux-cbd/README.md

 <b>Important:</b>
-- Package uses <a href='https://github.com/rbuckton/reflect-metadata'>reflect-metadata</a> api, so I'd advice to get acknowledged with its usage.
+- Package uses <a href='https://github.com/rbuckton/reflect-metadata'>reflect-metadata</a> api, so I'd advice to get acknowledged with its usage and include it in your bundle.
-- Package uses expirementalDecorators features.
+- Package uses expirementalDecorators features (disabled by default for TypeScript).

 ## Setup

     1) Install package.
+    2) Inject reflect-metadata into your bundle (webpack entry or import inside your entryfile).
-    2) Configure typescript.
+    3) Configure typescript.
 You should turn on "emitDecoratorMetadata" and "experimentalDecorators" for compiler(*1).
-    3) Create some actions (extend simple, complex, async) with @ActionWired annotation.
+    4) Create some actions (extend simple, complex, async) with @ActionWired annotation.
-    4) Create related reducer(extend ReflectiveReducer) with proper @ActionHandlers.
+    5) Create related reducer(extend ReflectiveReducer) with proper @ActionHandlers.
-    5) Create rootReducer, that includes reflectiveReducers.
+    6) Create rootReducer, that includes reflectiveReducers.
 Declare storeState interface.
-    6) Create store, based on root reducer.
+    7) Create store, based on root reducer.
 Include cbdMiddleware there (*2).
-    6) Create @ReduxConnect decorator (optional).
+    8) Create @ReduxConnect decorator (optional).
-    7) Connect component and use props and actions.
+    9) Connect component and use props and actions.

     (*1) and (*2) are the most important steps.